Chenghua Emperor: Agriculture

 Despite advancements in trade, crafts, and urbanization, agriculture in the Ming dynasty was struggling.
 The population was rapidly growing, but a colder climate in the late 15th century hindered the success of peasant farmers.
 (Note: American historian William Atwell associates the cold climate with a high level of volcanic activity in the second half of the 15th century.)
 This led to widespread famines in northern and central China, particularly in the 1460s, and soaring food prices—by the early 1470s, rice was two and a half times more expensive than it was in the 1430s.
 (Note: In the 1430s, 1 dan of rice (107.4 liters) cost 0.25 liang of silver; by the early 1470s, it had risen to 0.6 liang.
 One liang weighed 37.301 grams.)
 Banditry also became a major issue, even on the outskirts of the capital.
 (Note: Security problems around the capital were caused by several factors specific to the metropolitan area.
 Crime was fueled by the contrast between rural poverty and relative urban prosperity; the concentration of tens of thousands of poorly paid undisciplined soldiers who robbed the population instead of protecting them, and the presence of many thousands of eunuchs who failed to get a job in the imperial palace and lived on the fringes of society.)
 In an effort to assist the population, the government implemented measures such as constructing irrigation canals and providing millet from state reserves (Note: 100 thousand dan of grain were released.) during the famine in the Beijing area.
 They also offered displaced peasants the opportunity to return to their homes, potentially with temporary housing, as well as seed, livestock, and a five-year tax exemption.

 During the Chenghua era, the size of the imperial estates grew from a small area to over 80,000 hectares.
 By the beginning of the 16th century, they had increased sixteen times.
-The revenues from these estates were the Emperor's personal income, but the existence of such private estates drew disapproval from officials.
-One censor even objected, questioning why the Emperor was competing with landowners when he already owned the entire country.
-These vast estates were acquired by the Emperor and Empress, as well as empress dowagers, the heir to the throne, relatives of empresses, eunuchs, and various favorites.
+The revenues from these estates were the emperor's personal income, but the existence of such private estates drew disapproval from officials.
+One censor even objected, questioning why the emperor was competing with landowners when he already owned the entire country.
+These vast estates were acquired by the emperor, the empresses, the heir to the throne, imperial relatives, eunuchs, and various favorites.
 This expansion of estates, similar to the imperial estates, had negative effects on the original landowners who were forced to become tenants, as well as on the state treasury.
-Not only did the Emperor and his entourage benefit from this, but also wealthy landowners who took advantage of the situation at the expense of small peasants.
+Not only did the emperor and his entourage benefit from this, but also wealthy landowners who took advantage of the situation at the expense of small peasants.
 This was particularly evident in Jiangnan, where in contrast to the early Ming period, the government had previously restricted and closely monitored the growth of large landowners.